-Rabbits will only be adopted into homes that are rabbit-free and rabbit Critter Courtships will be suspended.
-Rabbits may still be adopted out in current pairs or groups.
+Bonded rabbits will only be adopted into homes that are rabbit-free.
+Rabbit Critter Courtships will be limited to households with fully vaccinated rabbits only.
 Now that the vaccine is available, all of our rabbits will be vaccinated for RHDV2 until further notice.

 In the event a rabbit needs to be transported by a member of the team, the volunteers are to wear gloves when handling, do not accept any used supplies, and practice proper sanitation per the USDA cleaning guidelines, especially if transporting using a MNPPR carrier.
 Drivers who have personal pet rabbits will not be permitted to transport rabbits or rabbit supplies until further notice.

-Due to the dangers of this virus, we are unable to accept any used donations until further notice.
+Due to the dangers of this virus, we are unable to accept any used rabbit supplies until further notice.
 If you want to donate supplies, please check out our Amazon Wishlists.
 You can purchase items from one of our wishlists and it will be mailed directly to us.